-The Minnesota Department of Human services (DHS) has the following updates and reminders for nursing facility providers as of June 2017.
+The Minnesota Department of Human services (DHS) has the following updates and reminders for nursing facility providers.

 DHS reminds all nursing facility providers that both state and federal regulations require providers to report facility sales and changes of ownership (CHOW).
 Contact DHS Provider enrollment at (651) 431-2700 or 800-366-5411 to report these changes.
 Facilities are also reminded to notify both the MDH and the Centers for Medicare and Medicaid Services (CMS) of such changes.